NathanHawks/SR1eGameBot/README.md

   * ***GOOGLE_CREDENTIALS*** should have the contents of the ***googlecredentials.json*** file.
   * ***GOOGLE_TOKEN*** should have the contents of the ***googletoken.json*** file.
   * ***TOKEN*** should have the contents of the ***discordauth.json*** file.
-5. Use the "worker dyno", not the "web dyno".
+5. Publish your copy of the bot to your repo under the master branch.
-6. Publish your copy of the bot to your repo under the master branch.
+6. Link Heroku to your GitHub repo, and tell Heroku to auto-deploy when you push to master.
-7. Link Heroku to your GitHub and tell it to auto-deploy when you push to master.
+7. In Heroku, under "Configure Dynos", use the "worker dyno", not the "web dyno".
 8. Invite the bot to your server!
 Replace the XX's in the following link with your bot's ID number: discordapp.com/oauth2/authorize?client_id=XXXXXXXXXXX&scope=bot&permissions=0

 ### Gaining access to admin commands: